-- 1. All expenses related to the test will be paid by the university except when otherwise noted (i.e., a retest at the request of the employee). - 2.
-Employees will be considered to be engaged at work for the time spent in taking any tests, and will be compensated for such time at their regular rate.
+- 1. The university will pay all expenses related to the test except when otherwise noted (i.e., a retest at the employee's request). - 2.
+Employees will be considered engaged at work for the time spent taking tests and will be compensated at their regular rate.